whatsupmailbox/whatsupmailbox.github.io/_posts/2015-10-02-FabFitFun-Subscription-Box-Fall-2015-Review-Coupon.md

 <p>Although their info magazine shows this battery pack hooked up to an iPhone using the included USB cable, the other end is a micro USB which does not work on iPhones so I'm not sure why it's shown that way.
 You have to use your own iPhone charging cable which is not a big deal.
 The included cable can then be used to charge the actual battery pack.</p>

-<p>There is a power button on the side, and when you do turn it on, there's a light blue strip of light that will start flashing on the front of the battery pack.
-You can see the light on the picture above.</p>
+<p>There is a power button on the side, and when you do turn it on, there's a bright blue strip of light that will start flashing continuously on the front of the battery pack.
+You can see the light on the picture above (it took a lot of tries for me to catch a picture with that light flashing!).</p>

 <center><a href="http://xo.fff.me/cAIsf" target="_blank">
 <img src="/images/FabFitFunFall2015Battery4.jpg" border="0" style="border:none;max-width:100%;" alt="HISY Battery Pack" />
 </a></center>

-<p>HISY also included a 25% off coupon.</p>
+<p>HISY also included a 25% off coupon which I'm sure I'll be using soon.</p>

 <br>